Anderson-ops-oss/MTR-navigation-System/README.md

 * heapq module (standard library)
 * collections module (standard library)

+## Limitations ##
+* Fare Information: Current station costs are based on the MTR 2024 fare table as single journey fares
+* Distance-based Pricing: The system currently doesn't account for the MTR's distance-based pricing where longer journeys have proportionally lower costs per station
+* Interchange Stations: Special cases like Hong Kong/Central stations and Tsim Sha Tsui/East Tsim Sha Tsui stations are treated as separate stations in the current implementation

 ## Usage ##
 * Ensure you have Python 3 installed on your system.
 * Prepare a file named station_information.txt with the MTR station data.